MPL-50: Design

 The MPL-50 has a total length of 50 cm; the steel blade is 15 cm wide and 18 cm long.
 It is sharpened on its working edge and often on one side, for use as an axe.
-The wooden handle is not painted, but polished with sandpaper and fire singed to create a smooth surface that does not slide in the hand.
+The wooden handle is not painted, but polished with sandpaper and fire singed to create a smooth surface that doesn't slide off the user's hand.
 The blade carries the manufacturer's seal, which indicates the production year and distinguishes original products from forgeries.

 Use

 The main purpose of MPL-50 is entrenching, which is carried out at a rate of 0.1–0.5 m3/hour depending on the soil type and physical condition of the soldier.
 The spade can also be used as an axe, and one side of its blade is sharpened for this purpose, or as a hammer, with the flat of the blade as the working surface.
 It can serve as an oar for paddling on improvised rafts, as a frying pan for cooking food, and as a measuring device, as its length and width are standardized.

 Soviet Spetsnaz units had advanced training with the MPL-50, which they mostly used as a weapon for close quarters combat rather than for entrenching.
 The spade is well balanced, which allows it to be used as a throwing weapon.

-In March 2023, the UK's Ministry of Defence reported that Russian military reservists fighting in Ukraine had resorted to using MPL-50s in hand-to-hand combat, due to an increase in close combat due to a shortage of artillery ammunition.
-Despite some sensational headlines, the troops were equipped with firearms.
+In March 2023, the UK's Ministry of Defence claimed that Russian military reservists fighting in Ukraine had resorted to using MPL-50s in hand-to-hand combat, due to a shortage of ammunition.